MythEclipse/ultimate-asepharyana.tech/.kilocode/rules/rules.md

 10. **Incremental changes:** Prefer multiple small, targeted diffs over large, complex replacements to minimize risk of errors.

-11. **Syntax and Linting Checks:** After applying changes, verify that the code compiles and passes linting checks to ensure no syntax errors were introduced.
+11. **Syntax and Linting Checks:** After applying changes, verify that the code compiles and passes linting checks to ensure no syntax errors or warnings are introduced.

 12. **Multi-File Operations:** When making changes across multiple files, apply diffs one file at a time and confirm each success before proceeding.

 13. **Regex Usage:** Use regex in SEARCH blocks only when necessary and ensure patterns are precise to avoid unintended matches.

 14. **Documentation Updates:** Update any related documentation if changes affect interfaces or behaviors.

+15. **Prohibit Comment Addition:** Do not add comments in the code to avoid unnecessary clutter.